loopandlearn/news/docs/edition/2024-06-30.md

 ### Version 2.2.2

 * **Branch, Build Date, Latest Version, and Blacklisted Version Display:** The app now displays essential version information directly within the interface.
-It will check for newer versions and show if the current version is “Blacklisted,” meaning it has bugs that make updating to a new version important.
+It will check for newer versions and show if the current version is “blacklisted,” meaning it has bugs that make updating to a new version important.
-    * GitHub archives the build version information, so it make take 24 hours after the release before current information appears in your app on your phone
+    * GitHub archives the build version information, so it may take 24 hours after the release before current information appears in your app on your phone
 * **Version Notifications:** Receive notifications for new versions, blacklisted versions, and build expirations to ensure you are always up-to-date.
 * **Removed Download Loop/iAPS Data Toggle:** Streamlined the user interface by removing the unnecessary toggle.
 The same effect can be achieved by a combination of other settings.
 This setting was a common source of error when it was forgotten to be enabled.
-The app now runs as if this setting was on.
+The app now runs as if this setting is on.
-* **Nightscout Entries with Glucose Key:** Improved data handling allowing the glucose key for Nightscout entries.
+* **Nightscout Entries with Glucose Key:** Improved data handling; this allow the glucose entered in the Nightscout careportal to be plotted on the LoopFollow graph.

 ## Helpful Links